Sonja (novel): Plot

 In 1965, Judith is a student of medieval studies at the University of Hamburg.
 She lives in a student dormitory and meets Sonja, who has been a paraplegic since a suicide attempt in 1962.
 They fall in love and live together in the dorm for the next two and a half years, then move into a small apartment.
 In public, Judith is mostly perceived as Sonja's "caregiver."
-Their attempt at a "normal" life together suffers on the one hand from the limitations of Sonja, who is confined to a wheelchair, and above all from the fact that neither of them is openly lesbian.
+Their attempt at a "normal" life together suffers on the one hand from the limitations of Sonja, who is a wheelchair user, and above all from the fact that neither of them is openly lesbian.
 Judith, in particular, is downright panicked about being recognized as a lesbian and thus jeopardizing her academic career.
 Judith's inner separation from her partnership with Sonja leads to a crisis in the relationship, in which Sonja then also develops an alcohol addiction.
 In 1973 Judith separates from Sonja and moves to Bremen, Sonja tries to force Judith's return by attempting suicide, but Judith rejects this.
 In the following years, Sonja makes two more attempts to kill herself, until a third succeeds in March 1976.

 After Sonja's death, Judith begins to reflect on the relationship, her role in it, and the failure.
 She starts psychotherapy, has new relationships, works on her academic career and writes the "Sonja book".
 Increasingly, she realizes how much the societal circumstances, shaped by homophobia, were responsible for the failure of their love and the death of Sonja.